drewlesueur/drews-mixins/README.md

 see tests at [http://drews-mixins.the.tl/test/test.html](http://drews-mixins.the.tl/test/test.html)
 ### doThese

-The `doThese` mixin is for calling a bunch of asyncronous funcitons and being notified when they are *all* done.
+The `doThese` mixin is for calling a bunch of asynchronous funcitons and being notified when they are *all* done.
 This should be used when you need to be notified when a group of async functions have completed.
 (Like when you have to know when to send an http response.)